K-3 Literacy Specialist

-Christina is the Vice President of Development at The Colorado Symphony Orchestra.
-Before joining the CSO, Christina served as the Director of Development at DSST Public Schools and the Executive Director of the Family & Intercultural Resource Center in Summit County, Colorado.
+Christina is the CEO at Urban Peak.
+Before joining Urban Peak, Christina served as the Vice President of Development at The Colorado Symphony Orchestra.
+Prior to that, she worked as the Director of Development at DSST Public Schools and the Executive Director of the Family & Intercultural Resource Center in Summit County, Colorado.
 Christina’s professional background includes teaching, child protection case work, and fundraising.
 She has served on numerous non-profit boards and is currently the Chair of The Civic Canopy.
 She is passionate about education and creating inclusive equitable learning environments for all children.
 Christina was named Newsmaker of the Year in 2005 by the Summit Daily for her work surrounding immigrant integration.
 She holds a B.A. in Art History from Willamette University and an M.S.W. from The University of Denver.
 Christina spends her free time with her family which includes her children John and Samson.

 Ami Desai has spent over twenty years focusing on educational reform and innovation.
 Her passion for a fair and equitable education for ALL students has included work as a teacher, staff developer, administrator, executive coach, and school design manager in Michigan, Pennsylvania, New Jersey, Connecticut, South America and Colorado.
 In 2010 Ami pursued her dream of opening her own consulting business and created Ami Desai and Associates, LLC—a company founded on delivering a holistic approach to executive coaching, professional development, entrepreneurial education and design thinking.
 In 2011 she published a book entitled, The Educational Secret: Cultivating Entrepreneurial Spirit in Our Youth which focuses on using entrepreneurship to create a transformative experience for youth and school systems resulting in effective culture and discipline, improved self-confidence, and heightened academic performance.
 Ami is also a Board Director with Dazzle Africa, a non-profit that partners with local organizations in Zambia to provide programs in conservation, education, and community development.
 Dazzle Africa aims to ensure future generations of all children are self-sufficient and iconic African wildlife thrive.
 In all of her endeavors, Ami focuses on empowering young people, educational leaders, and communities to leverage their passions in order to actualize their dreams.